rnkvogel/Millicast-Player/README.md

 Customize the player as desired.

-If you secured your stream and requiring a token. https://reqbin.com/curl
+If you secured your stream requiring a token. https://reqbin.com/curl